kevinpeterson/SEng-5831-Lab1/README.md

 ```

 #####Yellow LED busy-wait
 The red LED is completely disabled, as well as the serial menu.
-Again, the cyclic executor does not have enough CPU cycles to schedule the red LED task.
+Again, the cyclic executive does not have enough CPU cycles to schedule the red LED task.
 The yellow LED does eventually toggle, as the ISR is at least getting called (and then delayed within it).

 If there is a 510ms delay in the yellow LED ISR, that would mean that if nested interrupts aren't turned on, in one minute the ISR would run to completion at most (one minute / 510ms) times, or around ~117 times.
 The observed toggles is significantly lower than that, so I assume that context swapping and other contention is the factor.